-1) A valid building permit; or

-- 2) A letter of zoning certification from the local zoning administrator (or chief elected official in localities without a zoning administrator) identifying the Project and containing all of the following: - The location of the Project Site (e.g. address or street crossings); and - The current zoning designation or statement that the community does not have zoning; and - A description of the Project (including number of units, proposed use, and whether it is new construction, rehabilitation, or both); and - A statement that the current zoning, if applicable, is appropriate for the proposed Project and no zoning variation requests are pending that would alter this zoning.
+- A valid building permit; or - A letter from the local zoning administrator (or chief elected official in localities without a zoning administrator) identifying the Project and containing all of the following: - 1) The location of the Site (s) (e.g. address or street crossings); and - 2) The current zoning and any special use designations; and - 3) A description of the Project (including number of units, proposed use, and whether it is new construction, rehabilitation, or both); and - 4) A statement that the current zoning will permit the proposed Project.